CollegeBoreal/INF1085-200-20A-01/P.Projets/.projet-pi/RPiPlay.md

 # RPIPlay

-## :one: CCompile and install the project
+## :one: Compile and install the project

 For downloading the code, use these commands: